 prepare yourself for the Thar way of life.
 Just the way it was centuries ago.

 The gateway to an oasis at the end of the great Thar desert.
-Khiyansariya, a village in the Shergarh collective is an unusual, idyllic village in one of the most improbable places on earth.
-Nestled between Jodhpur and Jaisalmer, two historic cities of Rajasthan, Khiyansariya is a region unembellished with the regal aura found elsewhere in Rajasthan.
-This simplicity provides the perfect stage to showcase the subtleties of an ancient civilisation rich in culture and tradition.
+Khiyansariya, a village in the Shergarh collective, is an unusual, idyllic village in one of the most improbable places on earth.
+A region unembellished with the regal aura found elsewhere in Rajasthan, the simplicity provides the perfect stage to showcase the subtleties of an ancient civilisation rich in culture and tradition.

-Shergarh as a collective has a rich and decorated history with every home and hut contributing a warrior for generations.
-Even today, Shergarh is home to the largest number of war widows, cementing its primacy in the martial structure of the country.
-An arid, almost desert land, with little agricultural alternatives and natural proclivity for a hardy life makes necessary alternative life choices.
-Surprisingly this takes on a diametric expression in the desert lands of Rajasthan.
-An exploration of the land, its people and their choices makes for a great voyage amidst the sea of sand setting out from MANVĀR, desert camps and resorts in the sand dunes of Jaisalmer.
+Shergarh has a rich and decorated history, with every home and hut contributing a warrior for generations.
+Also known for carpenters and equestrian trainers, Shergarh is an oasis of artisanal talent.
+Exploring the land, its people and their choices make for a great voyage amidst the sea of sand, setting out from MANVĀR, desert camps and resorts in the sand dunes of Jaisalmer.

-Much of Rajasthan is a desert but serendipity laid it down on the Indian Silk Road with caravans from far off places playing these deserts bringing their goodness of spices, herbs and more that has enriched the culinary treasure of Rajasthan.
-Added to it the heartfelt and open arm hospitality of the people here created paradise on earth for travellers from all over.
-This legacy is honoured and heightened today with connoisseurs flocking to indulge in the richness of this ancient cauldron.
+Much of Rajasthan is a desert, but serendipity laid it down on the Indian Silk Road with caravans from far-off places playing these deserts, bringing their goodness of spices, herbs and more that has enriched the culinary treasure of Rajasthan.
+Add to this, the heartfelt and open-arm hospitality of the people here created paradise on earth for travellers from all over.
+This legacy is honoured and heightened today, with connoisseurs flocking to indulge in the richness of this ancient cauldron.

 Could we call you?